- COVID19 POLICY

 We are currently experiencing an outbreak of Rabbit Hemorrhagic Disease Virus Type 2 (RHDV2), a highly contagious calicivirus that affects both domestic and wild rabbits, including hares, jackrabbits, and cottontails.
 It does not affect humans or other species.

 Thus far, the virus has been detected in 4 states, including Texas.
-There is some worry that the virus is here to stay, now that it’s in the wild rabbit population, where we are currently seeing large die-offs of entire populations.
+There is an assumption that the virus is here to stay, now that it’s in the wild rabbit population, where we have seen large die-offs of entire populations.

 The virus may cause sudden death (within 1-2 hours), with victims potentially showing bloody discharge at the mouth, nose, and rectum.
 Other potential clinical signs include loss of appetite, lethargy, high fever, seizures, and difficulty breathing.